 This ad strategy translates into a higher ROI because the ads are served to people who’ve already shown interest in your products or services.
 Take a look at these 5 Facebook retargeting ads that combat abandoned carts.

-Incentives, combined with a sense of urgency like a time restriction, can often overcome a potential customer’s hesitation.
-Discounts on retargeting ads are only available to those who’ve already shown interest in your product, so don’t worry about other people seeing these ecommerce discounts.
+Incentives, combined with a sense of urgency like a time restriction, can often overcome a potential shopper’s hesitation.
+Maybe only offer discounts on ads targeting those who’ve already shown interest in your product (retargeting), so you don’t worry about other too many people taking advantage of these ecommerce discounts.

 So far, we’ve discussed retargeting ads best-suited for those customers that abandoned a cart and didn’t complete a purchase.
 What about those people that have already bought a product?
 Are they exempt from Facebook retargeting ads?